Alert Payload Syntax & Reference

 How do I format instruments (the instrument field)?

+Valid NT8 contract formats include MNQ1! (continuous/front-month auto-rollover), MNQ 09-26 (numeric month-year), MNQ SEP26 (month abbreviation), MNQU6 (NT8 short code), and NQU2026 (full-year NT8 short code).
 Alerts must be in a format NinjaTrader recognizes.
-CrossTrade is just the message broker — we don't impose instrument limits.
+CrossTrade is just the message broker — it does not impose instrument limits.

 Do I capitalize the instrument ticker?